SigmaDock: Untwisting Molecular Docking With Fragment-Based SE(3) Diffusion: Introduction

 \looseness=-1 In this work, we seek to resolve the discrepancy between the poor performance of torsional models and the desired benefits of exploiting inductive biases from structural chemistry.
 We suspect torsional models underperform because the score model must implicitly account for the mapping from 3D coordinates to torsional updates, a non-local, highly nonlinear, and sometimes ambiguous inverse problem.
 To bypass this burden, we propose a \emph{fragment model}.
 We decompose a ligand into \emph{molecular fragments} by breaking rotatable bonds; due to structural chemical constraints, we can treat each fragment’s internal geometry as essentially \emph{fixed}.
 The generative task thereby reduces to predicting an $\SE(3)$ rigid transformation for every fragment, from which any chemically feasible pose can be recovered by composing these transformations, obviating explicit modelling of torsional angles.
 Building on this, we introduce \modelname, an $\SE(3)$ Riemannian diffusion model that defines a diffusion process over the translation and orientation of rigid-body fragments.
 During sampling, \modelname iteratively reassembles the ligand's constituent fragments into a predicted bound pose.
 To reduce the additional degrees of freedom introduced from fragmentation (compared to the torsional model), we make the following novel contributions: (i) a fragmentation scheme that reduces the number of fragments required to represent a ligand; (ii) soft triangulation constraints to provide further inductive biases on the preserved bond lengths and angles across fragments; (iii) an $\SO(3)$-equivariant architecture tailored for reasoning over fragment geometry and protein-ligand interactions.

+\looseness=-1 \reb{We adopt the standard re-docking protocol in which the receptor is fixed (\textit{holo-conformation}) and the binding pocket is known.
+This choice is deliberate for two reasons: first, it is the long-standing setting for benchmarking docking methods, and permits fair 'apples-to-apples' comparison with classical and recent deep learning baselines; second, it reflects industrial HTVS/lead-optimisation practice, where rigid-receptor docking is computationally tractable at scale.
+Prior generative methods have struggled in precisely this regime, and our aim is to close that gap first.}

-\looseness=-1 Empirically, we demonstrate \modelname surpasses prior deep learning approaches\footnote{Under fair comparison with models trained on the PoseBusters train-test split} and traditional physics-based docking, achieving \emph{state-of-the-art} performance on the challenging PoseBusters set \citep{buttenschoen2024posebusters}, and generalising to unseen proteins (Figure \ref{fig:combined_benchmarks}).
-We highlight that, with a fraction of the training data, training/sampling time, and lower test-train leakage, we reach AF3-level performance.
-With this, we wish to state our main contribution as the careful and rigorous design of a well-characterised diffusion process, and a detailed construction of structural inductive biases which help learn simpler functions for the task of molecular docking.
+Empirically, we demonstrate \modelname surpasses prior deep learning approaches\footnote{Under fair comparison with models trained on the PoseBusters train-test split.} and traditional physics-based docking, achieving \emph{state-of-the-art} performance on the challenging PoseBusters set \citep{buttenschoen2024posebusters}, and generalising to unseen proteins (Figure \ref{fig:combined_benchmarks}).
+We highlight that, with a fraction of the training data, training/sampling time, and lower test-train leakage, we reach AF3-level performance and \reb{substantially outperform previous generative methods on the re-docking task}.
+With this, we wish to state our main contribution as the careful and rigorous design of a well-characterised diffusion process, and a detailed construction of structural inductive biases which help learn simpler functions for the task of molecular docking. \reb{We highlight that our fragment $\SE(3)^m$ formulation naturally extends to flexible docking by treating selected side chains as additional fragments, and is also adaptable to co-folding, both of which we leave as future work.}